10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 Use of estimates

-The preparation of the consolidated financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Areas of significant estimates include, but are not limited to, revenue recognition including evaluating whether contractual obligations represent distinct performance obligations, determining whether an option for additional goods or services represents a material right, allocating the transaction price to performance obligations within a contract, and assessing the recognition and possible future reversal of variable consideration, the fair value of acquired intangible assets, contingent consideration payable, and the estimates of stock-based compensation awards.
+The preparation of the consolidated financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+Areas of significant estimates include, but are not limited to, revenue recognition including estimated timing of completion of performance obligations and determining whether an option for additional goods or services represents a material right, the impairment assessment of intangible assets and goodwill, and contingent consideration payable, and the estimates of stock-based compensation awards.
 The Company bases its estimates on historical experience, known trends and other market-specific or other relevant factors that it believes to be reasonable under the circumstances.
 On an ongoing basis, management evaluates its estimates when there are changes in circumstances, facts and experience.
 Changes in estimates are recorded in the period in which they become known.
 Actual results could significantly differ from those estimates.

 Recent accounting pronouncements not yet adopted